krissss/foxy-yii2-convert/README.md

       "manager": "yarn",
       "enable-packages": {
         "almasaeed2010/adminlte": false, // this tip
-        "*": true // this must be add in last
+        "*": true // must be added to the last
       }
     }
   },